Reviews You Can Rely On

 Versatility

 Shoes offer a higher value when you can use them for various activities.
-While super-specialized shoes can be excellent for demanding adventures, we need a versatile shoe that keeps up regardless of the activity.
+While super-specialized shoes can be excellent for specific adventures, we like a versatile shoe that keeps up regardless of the activity.

 water shoes men - our lead tester went to extremes in a huge variety of water sports...